 Facts | Description | Gallery | Manifesto | Editor | Contributors | Bibliography

-Adam was an international review published in English and French, which is said to be one of the longest running little magazines.
+Adam was an international review published in English and French, and was one of the longest running little magazines.
 The original periodical began in Bucharest in 1929 and later fell into the hands of its Romanian editor, Miron Grindea, in 1938.
 The first London publication came out in 1941 and continued to publish English and French writing.
-The name Adam is an acronym for Arts, Drama, Architecture and Music.
-The review had many famous contributors, including Pablo Picasso, Tristan Tzara, Jean Cocteau, or E.M.
+The name Adam is an acronym for Arts, Drama, Architecture, and Music.
+The review had many famous contributors, including Pablo Picasso, Tristan Tzara, Jean Cocteau, and E.M.
 Forster (“Adam International Review” 57).
-The review also published unknown writers or artists who later became celebrity personalities, such as John Mander, who used the review to publish his poem “The Ides of March.”
+The review also published unknown writers or artists who later became celebrities, such as John Mander, who used the review to publish his poem “The Ides of March.”

 Adam published pieces ranging from poetry to manuscripts and letters to unpublished childhood memoir reproductions of Virginia Woolf’s early attempts at writing.
 The magazine also had issues devoted to individual artists, such as Baudelaire, Dickens, Beethoven, and Chopin.
 The review also sought to publish memoirs, reflections, or drafts, like eight unpublished poems by Charles Dickens.
 Adam published several contributions in French, including Grindea’s editorial introduction to the Graham Green tribute titled: “A la Recherche de Graham Greene.”
 The review regularly had about 1000 subscribers, and published its last issue in 1994 – over 50 years after its first English number.